product

 None of those steps require you to switch tools, open a second dashboard, or paste a URL from a different product.
 Your agent already has the capability.
 It just picks the right tool and runs.

 That's the shape of agent work we've been trying to make feel normal.
-Read, listen, create — all through one MCP interface, all behind one API key, all priced in the same credit pool.
-One hundred free credits on signup, once per email, to try all three.
+Read, listen, extract, create — all through one MCP interface, all behind one API key, all priced in the same credit pool.
+One hundred free credits on signup, once per email, to try the full file workflow.